Online Learning: Frequently Asked Questions

 What is the schedule of classes?

-For Interactive and For-Credit courses, you will find the course syllabus, which includes the weekly schedule, at the beginning of the course, before the Week 1 material.
-If you are taking the For-credit format, you will need to follow this schedule, and the same schedule is recommend for the Interactive students.
-If you are a Self-Study student, you get to set the pace, within the 12-month period of your access to the course.
+For Interactive and For-Credit courses, you will find the weekly schedule included in the course syllabus (or study plan), at the beginning of the course.
+If you are taking the course for credit, you’ll need to follow the schedule in the syllabus, and the same schedule is recommended for the Interactive students.
+If you are a Self-Study student, you may set your own pace, within the 12-month period of your access to the course.
+Note that all students have the same 12-month period of access to the course, even if they have completed the coursework within one semester.

 Will the teachings be sent out by e-mail, and will a registered person have access at all times?